-Never assume that calling a phone number is safer than clicking on a URL link.
-Either action can put you in direct contact with a cybercriminal
+• Never assume that calling a phone number is safer than clicking on a URL link.
+Either action can put you in direct contact with a cybercriminal.

-- Never rely on unknown sources.
-If you get a voicemail from "your bank" asking you to call them back at a specific number, ignore that number and use the number on your bank card or other printed documentation already in your possession. - Never feel obligated to return a voicemail.
-If you don't recognize the number, be very suspicious. - If you have any vulnerable friends or family, make sure they contact you after receiving any unfamiliar voicemails and before they take any action.
+- Never feel obligated to return a voicemail.
+If you don't recognize the number, be very suspicious. - If you have any vulnerable friends or family, make sure they contact you after receiving any unfamiliar voice-mails and before they take any action.